iamlite/WLED-Klipper-Helper/README.md

 ##### Planned Features

-- **Automate progress macro generation:** Automate progress macro generation macro.
+- **Automate progress macro generation:** Some kind of way to automate the generation of the progress macro that will update WLED status based on print progress.
-- **Add ability to edit macros:** Add ability to edit macros.
+- **Add ability to edit macros:**

 ---